 Switzerland's manufacturing sector is a central pillar of the Swiss economy.
-According to the World Bank (2020), it generates about 18% of the Swiss GDP and it is the second biggest employer in the country.
-The Swiss manufacture production specializes primarily in high-tech and knowledge-based production.
-Major products include machinery and equipment, chemical-pharmaceutical products as well as scientific and precision instruments, such as luxury watches and hearing aids.
-The largest industry is mechanical engineering, electrical engineering and metalworking (MEM), which makes up almost half of the manufacturing sector.
+According to the World Bank (2020), it generates about 18% of the Swiss GDP and it is the second largest employer in the country.
+Swiss manufacturing specializes primarily in high-tech and knowledge-based production.
+Major products include machinery and equipment, chemical-pharmaceutical products as well as scientific and precision instruments, such as luxury watches and hearing aids.3 The largest industry is mechanical engineering, electrical engineering and metalworking (MEM), which makes up almost half of the manufacturing sector.
 With around 320,000 employees, it is the biggest industrial employer in Switzerland (SWISSMEM, 2019).
 This sector has increasingly become more dedicated to dynamic technology fields such as sensor technology, photonics, robotics, additive manufacturing, and industrial IT.
-This industry is highly export oriented, and the main client is by far the European Union, accounting for 60% of total exports, followed by the United States at 14%.
+This industry is highly export oriented, and the main destination is the European Union, accounting for 60% of total exports, followed by the United States at 14%.

 Swiss products and services have a good reputation worldwide.
-Customers associate Swiss made products with reliability, highest quality, longevity and technological superiority.
-The "Swiss Made" quality indicator in particular is beneficial manufacturing companies in the B2B sector.
-In order for a company's industrial product to earn the "Swiss Made" label, at least 60% of the product's manufacturing costs (including R&D, material and production costs including costs for quality assurance and certification) must be incurred in Switzerland.
+Customers associate Swiss made products with reliability, quality, longevity and technological superiority.
+The "Swiss Made" quality indicator in particular benefits manufacturing companies in the business to business sector.
+To earn the "Swiss Made" label, a company's industrial product must incur at least 60% of its manufacturing costs (including R&D, material and production costs including costs for quality assurance and certification) in Switzerland.
 In addition, the main production stage must take place in Switzerland (Switzerland Global Enterprise, 2020).

 Switzerland's workforce is highly skilled and the manufacturing sector has capitalized well on this.
 The large stock of high quality labor not only provides a steady stream of qualified workers but also a consistently high added-value to the economy through specialization.
 The main reason behind this extremely specialized skilled technical workforce is the Swiss vocational education system.
-Specifically, the vocational training system in Switzerland is oriented toward the labor market and based on a duality of theory and practice
+Specifically, the vocational training system in Switzerland is oriented toward the labor market and incorporates both theory and practice